LSE - Small Logo

 Telling the story of LSE

 Commissioned in 2013, the LSE History Timeline seeks to provide a comprehensive and visually engaging introduction to the School’s fascinating history.
-The Timeline chronicles the Schools’ significant events from its inception to the present day and is updated annually.
+The Timeline chronicles the Schools’ significant events from its inception through to the present day.
 The accompanying LSE History Blog explores further, with in-depth posts to showcase LSE’s – often hidden – history.

 If you’re interested in contributing to the blog, visit Contributions and Comments Policy.